Ashu104/chit-chatting/README.md

-# Voice Response of ChatGPT
+#Speaking ChatGPT Response

-Welcome to the Voice Response of ChatGPT web app!
-This app allows you to interact with ChatGPT, a large language model trained by OpenAI, using your text and you'll able to get voice response from chat gpt.
+-Welcome to the Speaking ChatGPT Response web app!
+This app allows you to interact with ChatGPT and get responses in spoken form.

-## Requirements
+#Requirements

-To use the Voice Response of ChatGPT web app, you will need:
+-To use the Speaking ChatGPT Response web app, you will need:

-- A modern web browser (e.g., Chrome, Firefox, Safari)
+1.A modern web browser (e.g., Chrome, Firefox, Safari) 2.A microphone (built-in or external)
-- A microphone (built-in or external)
+3.An internet connection

 ## How to use

 To use the Voice Response of ChatGPT web app, follow these steps:

 1. Open the app in your web browser by navigating to the URL where the app is hosted.